-As much as I love buttery cinnamon swirl type loaves, sometimes I need just a basic raisin bread — one that is not too sweet, has some wheat flavor and is perfect for toasting.
+As much as I love buttery cinnamon swirl type loaves, sometimes I need just a basic raisin bread -- one that is not too sweet, has some wheat flavor and is perfect for toasting.
 This one falls into that category.
+It's not so sweet that you'd feel weird putting peanut or almond butter on top, but it's also sweet enough that you don't have to.
+And then there's the cinnamon toast option.
+This bread has cinnamon in the dough, so if you make cinnamon toast with it you'll be getting a double dose!

-It’s made with quick-rise yeast, so you can skip proofing and just throw the yeast it in with the dry ingredients.
-It has a fairly small amount of butter so it’s lean and sturdy and perfect for toasting.
-And as you can see by the photo, cranberries work perfectly fine.
+It's made with quick-rise yeast, so you can skip proofing and just throw the yeast it in with the dry ingredients.
+Also, it has a fairly small amount of butter so it's lean and sturdy.
+The texture is completely different than the cinnamon swirl bread, which we also love.

-My favorite way to make it is with half whole wheat and half bread flour, but you can use whatever flour you have in the kitchen so long as it’s equal to about 11.5 oz weight.
+My favorite way to make this basic raisin bread is with part whole wheat and part bread flour, but you can use whatever flour you have in the kitchen so long as it's equal to about 11.5 oz/322 grams weight.

 I like to add the cinnamon after the first rise since I read somewhere that cinnamon inhibits the yeast.
 I’m honestly not sure how much “inhibiting” a bit of cinnamon really does, but to play it safe I add it in later.